DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [Tencent Cloud Container Service TKE Three Capabilities Upgrade](https://mp.weixin.qq.com/s/DfxCQM8KzMioSt6rVq5oHw)

-     Update content: node management, the new HouseKeeper operation and maintenance paradigm, the native nodes, super nodes, registered nodes and other on/off cloud resources nano-management; cluster management, support a cluster management any node, while supporting a variety of nodes such as native nodes, super nodes, registered nodes and edge nodes; application management, to create for In terms of application management, it creates an application management platform for multi-cloud and edge scenarios, and realizes unified distribution, deployment and management of multiple clusters.
+     Update content: node management, the new HouseKeeper operation and maintenance paradigm, the native nodes, super nodes, registered nodes and other on/off cloud resources nano-management; cluster management, support a cluster management any node, while supporting a variety of nodes such as native nodes, super nodes, registered nodes and edge nodes; application management, to create for In terms of application management, it creates an application management platform for multicloud and edge scenarios, and realizes unified distribution, deployment and management of multiple clusters.

 - [Tencent Cloud Container Service TKE September update](https://mp.weixin.qq.com/s/6_TSSHhU0L8mSbqEMWyu4g)